pydantic/pydantic-ai/docs/agents.md

 ```

 !!! note
-    This is especially relevant if you're registered a lot of tools, `request_limit` can be used to prevent an abundance of these calls.
+    This is especially relevant if you're registered a lot of tools, `request_limit` can be used to prevent the model from choosing to make too many of these calls.

 #### Model (Run) Settings